Ty France Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks seventh across all league pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (122 total, 1.2 per game).
+- Blue Jays pitchers combine to surrender 126 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

+- Manoah gets the start for the Blue Jays, his 16th of the season.
+He is 2-8 with a 6.18 ERA and 56 strikeouts in 67 2/3 innings pitched.

-- In his most recent appearance on Saturday, July 8 against the Detroit Tigers, the right-hander threw six innings, giving up two earned runs while surrendering five hits.
+- The righty's most recent appearance came on Tuesday against the San Diego Padres, when he threw three innings, surrendering four earned runs while giving up three hits.

+- The 25-year-old has put up a 6.18 ERA and 7.5 strikeouts per nine innings in 15 games this season, while allowing a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.